saltsthlm/protips/callingBack.md

 ## Callbacks part II - call me back, will ya?

+This blog post can also be [viewed as a screencast](https://youtu.be/VYA917W9IRs), if you rather hear it than read it.

 This is the second part in my series that tries to untangle the concept of callback functions (callbacks in short).
 The first one is about the foundation of callbacks - [passing functions as parameters.](passingFunctions.md)

 ### Why?!
 Dear Lord...
 WHHYYYY??

 Callback functions are plentiful in JavaScript development due to a simple constraint in our platform (both Node and any browser): it's single threaded.
 This means that only one thing can happen at the same time in any program we write.

 For example let's say that I have to get some data from a Star Wars api that always takes 2 seconds to respond.
 That means that when you call the server **everyone else** has to wait for at least two seconds before another call to the server can be expedited.

-Or in a browser it would mean that the page would be totally blank and unresposive until the API has returned.
+Or in a browser it would mean that the page would be totally blank and unresponsive until the API has returned.

 This is called a synchronous programming model, where the code is executed one step at the time until all the operations are completed.